ZerooCoool/katacoda-scenarios/CI-gradle-github/step7.md

 }
 </pre>

 script block in `katacoda-code/app/build.gradle`{{open}}.
-The publications are defined by the MavenPublication type mentioned earlier and are added as followed:
+More specifically the publications are defined by the MavenPublication type mentioned earlier, and are added as followed:
 <pre>
 publishing {
   publications {